Stepney

-Stepney is a district in the East End of London in the London Borough of Tower Hamlets.
-The district is no longer officially defined, and is usually used to refer to a relatively small area.
-However, for much of its history the place name applied to a much larger manor and parish.
+Stepney is an area in the London Borough of Tower Hamlets in the East End of London.
+Stepney is no longer officially defined, and is usually used to refer to a relatively small area.
+However, for much of its history the place name was applied to a much larger manor and parish, which covered most of the inner East End.

 Stepney Green is a remnant of a larger area of Common Land formerly known as Mile End Green.

-The area was built up rapidly in the 19th century, mainly to accommodate immigrant workers and displaced London poor, and developed a reputation for poverty, overcrowding, violence and political dissent.
-It was severely damaged during the Blitz, with over a third of housing totally destroyed; and then, in the 1960s, slum clearance and development replaced most residential streets with tower blocks and modern housing estates.
-Some Georgian architecture and Victorian era terraced housing survive in patches: for example Arbour Square, the eastern side of Stepney Green, and the streets around Matlock Street.
+The area was built up rapidly during the 19th century, mainly to accommodate immigrant workers and poor families displaced from London.
+It developed a reputation for poverty, overcrowding, violence and political dissent.
+It was severely damaged during the Blitz, with over a third of housing destroyed; and then, in the 1960s, slum clearance and development replaced most residential streets with tower blocks and modern housing estates.
+Some Georgian architecture and Victorian era terraced housing remain such as Arbour Square, the eastern side of Stepney Green, and the streets around Matlock Street.

-History
+History – Origin and scope

 Toponymy

 The first surviving record of the place name is from around 1000 AD as Stybbanhyð, "Stybba's hyð"; hyð developed into hithe (meaning landing-place) in modern English, so "Stybba's landing-place".
 The parish of Stebbing in Essex also appears to have taken its name from an individual called Stybba.

 The hithe itself is thought to have been at Ratcliff, just under 1/2 mi south of St Dunstan's Church.